wtom/translation/readme.md

 	}
 ```

+Per default you can only save one translation in the default locale.
+The default translation is saved as the attribute on the model and as translation in the translations table.
+To batch save translations the translatable attribute has to be an array of the translated versions, keyed by the lang code.
+Empty translations won't be saved or remove previous translations.
+This prevents ugly surprises when translations are empty strings oder translation codes.
+After the translations are saved the attribute is set back to the default locale translation.

 ## Uri localization

 You may use Waavi\Translation\Middleware\TranslationMiddleware to make sure all of your urls are properly localized.
 The TranslationMiddleware will only redirect GET requests that do not have a locale in them.